danielthompson/riddler/2019-09-13/README.md

 ![Point Cloud 3](pointcloud3.png)

 Hmm.
-Looks kind of like a crystalline structure, but honestly it's hard to tell.
+Looks kind of like a crystalline structure, but it's hard to tell.

 Next, I used [MIConvexHull](https://designengrlab.github.io/MIConvexHull/) to generate the [convex hull](https://en.wikipedia.org/wiki/Convex_hull) of my point cloud.
-Not only does that library output the points that make up the hull, but it also outputs the triangular faces of the hull.
-I outputted the hull faces to an [OBJ file](convexhull.obj) ([a very simple 3D model format](https://en.wikipedia.org/wiki/Wavefront_.obj_file)):
+Not only does that library output the points that make up the hull, it also outputs the triangular faces of the hull.

+I outputted those hull faces to an [OBJ file](convexhull.obj) ([a very simple 3D model format](https://en.wikipedia.org/wiki/Wavefront_.obj_file)) that looks like this:

 ```
 v 200 180 5